 At its core, all businesses are just people carrying out an idea.
 It’s never the other way around – there is no idea so big that it doesn’t need people to make it succeed.
-Investors know this, hence the saying “Bet on the jockey, not the horse.”
+Investors know this, hence the saying, “Bet on the jockey, not the horse.”
 A great jockey is a great role model.

 Like it or not, everyone looks to the entrepreneur as the jockey of a new business.
-Typically this energizes rookie startup founders, but some struggle trying to live up to their own – as well as everyone else’s – expectations.
-In reality, nobody really expects anyone to be superhuman, but it can feel like that.
+Typically, this energizes rookie startup founders, but some struggle trying to live up to their own – as well as everyone else’s – expectations.
+In reality, nobody expects anyone to be superhuman, but it can feel like that.

 - Demonstrate confidence and leadership.
 A good role model is someone who is always positive, calm, and confident in themselves.
 You don’t want someone who is down or tries to bring you down.
-Everyone likes a person who is happy with their achievements, but continues to strive for bigger and better objectives.
+Everyone likes a person who is happy with their achievements but continues to strive for bigger and better objectives.

 - Communicate and interact with everyone.
 Good communication means listening as well as talking.
 People are energized by leaders who explain why and where they are going.
-Great role models know they have to have a consistent message and business plan, and repeat it over and over again until everyone understands.
+Great role models know they have to have a consistent message and business plan and repeat it over and over again until everyone understands.

 - Show respect and concern for others.
-You may be driven, successful, and smart, but whether you choose to show respect or not speaks volumes about how other people see you.
+You may be driven, successful, and intelligent, but whether you choose to show respect or not speaks volumes about how other people see you.
 Everyone notices if you are taking people for granted, not showing gratitude, or stepping on others to get ahead.

 - Be knowledgeable and well-rounded.
 Great role models aren’t just “teachers.”
 They are constant learners, challenge themselves to get out of their comfort zones, and surround themselves with more intelligent people.
 When team members see that their role model can be many things, they will learn to stretch themselves to be successful.